Copella arnoldi

 Copella arnoldi, commonly known as the splash tetra or the splashing tetra, is a species of tropical freshwater fish belonging to the family Lebiasinidae.
-It is native to South America.
+It is native to South America, and has been introduced to the island of Trinidad.

-The fish is named in honor of German aquarist Johann Paul Arnold (1869-1952), who collected the type specimen.
+The fish is named in honor of German aquarist Johann Paul Arnold (1869–1952), who collected the type specimen.

 Description

 The splash tetra is a small, slender fish with a standard length of 3 to 4 cm.
 The mouth is relatively large and upturned, with acutely pointed teeth; this contrasts with the more horizontal mouth of the rather similar pencil fishes (Nannostomus).
 The maxillary bones are curved in an S-shape and the nostrils are separated by a ridge of skin.
 There is a dark spot on the dorsal fin and a dark line from the snout to the eye, which may continue to the operculum.
 There is no lateral line and no adipose fin.

 Distribution and habitat

 The species is endemic to tropical river basins in South America where it is present in river systems from the Orinoco to the Amazon River.
 It is found in shallow streams, both in clearwater forest creeks and in blackwater creeks in swamps and wetlands.